Doctrix/OxyNET/readme.md

-# OxyServer
+# OxyNET
-Oxy Server is a website.
+Oxy NET is a website.

 ## Installation
-Use the package manager [Git](https://github.com/Doctrix/OxyServer.git).
+Use the package manager [Git](https://github.com/Doctrix/OxyNET.git).

 ## Usage